COGS18/Projects/overview.md

 *Code Tests (10%)*

-You must include *at least two* code tests in your project that test your original functions/methods.
+You must include *at least three* code tests in your project that test your original functions/methods.
 These should be organized into a test file, in a test folder, and use `pytest`.
 These tests should be a unit test of your custom functions and/or classes in your project, and should test that the code executes and that at least some of the expected outputs of the function are returned, given some specified inputs.

 *Extra Credit (*up to* 4%)*